Florida octogenarian claims record Powerball jackpot

 The grand prize in the May 18 drawing had accumulated over two months, and surpassed the previous record Powerball payout of $587.5 million set in November 2012.

-The largest jackpot in U.S. history stands at $656 million, won in the Mega Millions lottery of March 2012.
+The largest jackpot in U.S. history stands at $656 million, won in the Mega Millions lottery in March 2012.
 That prize was split between winners in Maryland, Kansas and Illinois.

+(Reporting by Bill Cotterell; Additional reporting by Saundra Amrhein in Zephyrhills, Florida; Writing by Jane Sutton; Editing by Tom Brown, Gunna Dickson and Lisa Shumaker)